-Our consumer protection attorneys are investigating claims that Renovate America HERO loan financing was misrepresented and aggressively sold to homeowners, including the elderly and those who didn’t speak English.
+Our consumer protection attorneys were previously investigating claims that Renovate America HERO loan financing was misrepresented and aggressively sold to homeowners, including the elderly and those who didn’t speak English.

 Renovate America Hero Loan Program